 Knowledge and understanding

-The course requires 90 ECTS including 22,5 ECTS in Calculus of which 7,5 ECTC in Multivariable Calculus and Differential Equations, a basic course in Linear Algebra minimum 7,5 ECTS and a basic course in Mathematical Statistics minimum 6 ECTS.
+The Course requires 90 ECTS including at least 15 ECT in Mathematical Statistics or 90 ECTS including at least 7,5 ECTS in Mathematical Statistics and at least one of the courses Genetics and Gene Technology (5MO018), Gene Expression (5MO019), Structural Biology (5MO022) or Bioinformatics and Genome Analysis (5MO020).
 Proficiency in English equivalent to Swedish upper secondary course English 5/A. Where the language of instruction is Swedish, applicants must prove proficiency in Swedish to the level required for basic eligibility for higher studies.

 Form of instruction

 The teaching mainly consists of lectures and computer exercises.